Richardsl/heatmap-calendar-obsidian/README.md

 ## Colors:

-The calendar uses green colors by default, just like Github.
+The heatmap uses a green color scheme by default, just like Github.

 **Default Color: green (no color specified)**